With the Media Library Assistant plugin for WordPress, searching and organising Media files becomes a breeze.

 At the time of writing, the Media Library Assistant plugin had an average of 5 out of 5-star rating, more than 50 000 active installs and was last updated 3 days prior.

 These include the ability to assign and use categories and tags to media files to be used for filtering, the addition of metadata fields, the addition of more media types, an enhanced Media Library search bar, where-used reporting (very handy), bulk edit options, quick edit for often used fields and additional Media views.

 By using the advanced gallery shortcode, any type of media (not only images) can be displayed on posts and pages.
-Style and markup templates which allows control over the look and feel of these galleries are also included.
+Style and markup templates which allow control over the look and feel of these galleries are also included.

 The Media Library Assistant plugin can process IPTC, EXIF, and PDF metadata so you will know when and where your images were created.